Tilakmp2003/Yosi.ai/docs/TROUBLESHOOTING.md

-# Troubleshooting Guide for yosi.js
+# Troubleshooting Guide for yosi.ai

-This guide helps you troubleshoot common issues with yosi.js.
+This guide helps you troubleshoot common issues with yosi.ai.

 ## Table of Contents